-Crispy edges, soft centers; extra-crispy French fries baked not fried – so you can feel good about eating them!
+Oven Baked French Fries – extra crispy edges, soft centers, baked not fried and healthy!
+So you can feel good about eating them!

 Oven Baked French Fries

 Seasoning Mix (DO NOT USE ALL OF THE SEASONING FOR ONE BATCH, READ INSTRUCTIONS):